Liz Cheney warns US ‘sleepwalking into dictatorship’

 “One of the things we see today is sort of a sleepwalking into dictatorship in the United States,” Cheney told CBS News’s John Dickerson.

-Cheney, an outspoken critic of Trump’s, is releasing a book on Tuesday titled “Oath and Honor.”
-It rebukes the modern Republican Party and dives into the Jan.
-6, 2021 attack on the Capitol.
+Cheney, an outspoken critic of Trump, is releasing a book Tuesday titled “Oath and Honor: A Memoir and a Warning.”
+The book rebukes the modern Republican Party and dives into the Jan.
+6, 2021, attack on the Capitol.

 Cheney was the vice chair of the House select committee that investigated the insurrection.